jqll/celery-c-function/README.md

-### `Celery -P gevent` stops during another thread calls into a long running C++ extension function, even if that function releases GIL.
+### `Celery -P gevent` stops during another thread calling into a long running C++ extension function, even if that function releases GIL.

 #### To Reproduce
 1. Clone this repo.